fedi-e2ee/public-key-directory-specification/Specification.md

 After validating that the Protocol Message originated from the expected Fediverse Server, the specific rules for validating an `RevokeAuxData` message are as follows:

-1. If `actor-id-key` is provided, decrypt `message.actor` to obtain the Actor ID.
+1. If `symmetric-keys.actor` is provided, decrypt `message.actor` to obtain the Actor ID.
 If the decryption fails, return an error status.
+2. If `symmetric-keys.aux-data` is provided, decrypt `message.aux-data`.
+If the decryption fails, return an error status.
-2. If `message.aux-id` is provided, proceed to step 4.
+3. If `message.aux-id` is provided, proceed to step 5.
-3. Otherwise, if `message.aux-data` is provided, recalculate the expected `aux-id`, then proceed to step 4.
+4. Otherwise, if `message.aux-data` is provided, recalculate the expected `aux-id`, then proceed to step 5.
-4. If there is no existing Auxiliary Data with a matching `aux-id` (whether provided or calculated), abort.
+5. If there is no existing Auxiliary Data with a matching `aux-id` (whether provided or calculated), abort.
-5. If the `key-id` is provided, select this public key for the given Actor and proceed to step 7.
+6. If the `key-id` is provided, select this public key for the given Actor and proceed to step 8.
 If there is no public key for this Actor with a matching `key-id`, return an error status.
-6. If a `key-id` was not provided, perform step 7 for each valid and trusted public key for this Actor until one succeeds.
+7. If a `key-id` was not provided, perform step 8 for each valid and trusted public key for this Actor until one succeeds.
 If none of them do, return an error status.
-7. Validate the message signature for the given public key.
+8. Validate the message signature for the given public key.
-8. If the signature is valid in step 7, proceed with the revocation of the Auxiliary Data for this Actor.
+9. If the signature is valid in step 8, proceed with the revocation of the Auxiliary Data for this Actor.

 ## The Federated Public Key Directory